Table of Contents

 - Tarasana (Star Pose)

 - This posture is good for Ladies.
 It helps in Pregnancy and Childbirth.

 - Bound Angle Pose is good for menopause-related issues like hot flushes.

 - It prevents urinary incontinence in women.

-- This pose tones up kidney and aids in its function.
+- This pose tones up the kidney and aids in its function.

 - It opens up hip joints and groin and hence helps in mastering advanced poses.